 This puts some pressure on Garmin to make sure its next release continues to offer all the features consumers have come to expect, and more, at a compelling price.

 With that in mind, here's what we know so far, about the rumoured Garmin Vivoactive 5.

-Firstly, a quick look at the historic release schedule of the Vivoactive range.
-The original Vivactive watch was released back in 2015, with the Vivoactive 3 in 2017, and the Vivoactive 4 in 2019.
+Firstly, a quick look at the historical release schedule of the Vivoactive range.
+The original Vivactive watch was released in 2015, with the Vivoactive 3 in 2017 and the Vivoactive 4 in 2019.

 This suggests a fairly consistent biennial release schedule.
 And given that no Vivoactive watch was forthcoming in 2021, it might indicate that one is imminent.